 Arduino Kits

-There's also the awesomely named book 30 Arduino Projects for the Evil Genius .
-MAKE magazine is also well worth subscribing to as they do a lot with Arduino kits they also have a good book available.
+MAKE: magazine is also well worth subscribing to as they do a lot with Arduino kits and lots of other inspiring projects, they also have a good book available.

 Raspberry Pi